Idered/Editr.js/README.md

 Sample page with embedded Editr.

 **editr**
-Folder containing Editr script, style and projects
+Folder containing Editr script, style and projects folder

 **editr.js**
 Editr main script.
 It's quite clean and have some comments so have fun with changing it.